 Mount Magazine is one of the better destinations in the otherwise flatland states.
 Rolling hills turn into mountains in this region where Mount Magazine rises over 1500 feet from the surrounding valley.
 The actual summit itself is called Signal Hill, and is in the woods, and was not too exciting.
-I hiked it in May of 2005.
-I found that the general area is pretty scenic, so I took some time to explore before heading back on the road
+I hiked it on May 23, 2005.
+I found that the general area is pretty scenic, so I took some time to explore before heading back on the road.

 Florida Trip Report

 On September 26, 2002 I drove my new car, a Mazda Millennia, through a hurricane on my way from Delray Beach, Florida to Denver, Colorado.
 I parked near the high point monument and walked up.
 It wasn't very exciting.
 More details are in the trip report link.